kaye360/informed-citizen/src/articles/communism.md

   - anarchism
   - marxism
   - marxism-leninism
-metaTitle : Communism
-metaDescription : com
-metaKeywords : com
+metaTitle : Communism - polical ideology, theory, history and thinkers metaDescription : Communism is a political/economic ideology that advocates for the establishment of a classless, stateless, moneyless society with the economy controlled by the working-class metaKeywords : communism, communist, marxism, marxist, socialism, karl marx, vladimir lenin, mao zedong
 ---

 ![A communist hammer and sickle flag](/assets/img/articles/communism.jpg)